-Continuing the trend of recent red-hot inflation readings in the U.S., Ristuben said the Labor Department’s consumer price index (CPI) rose by 7.9% in February on a year-over-year basis—the largest increase since January 1982.
+Continuing the trend of recent red-hot inflation readings in the U.S., Ristuben said the Labour Department's consumer price index (CPI) rose by 7.9% in February on a year-over-year basis - the largest increase since January 1982.

 "The usual suspects driving the surge in consumer prices were the same ones we've seen the past several months, with energy leading the pack, followed by food and shelter costs," he remarked.
 Inflationary pressures are likely being exacerbated by the Russian invasion of Ukraine, which has injected significant uncertainty into global energy markets, Ristuben added.

-As to how the latest readings could influence U.S. Federal Reserve (Fed) policy, Ristuben said a rate hike at the central bank’s March 15-16 meeting is essentially a foregone conclusion, noting that Chairman Jerome Powell has been telegraphing an increase in the key lending rate for several weeks.
-However, in the wake of February’s CPI number, markets are now pricing in six interest-rate increases this year, rather than five, he said.
-“Prior to Russia’s attack on Ukraine, that number was actually seven—but markets adjusted their expectations downward in the immediate aftermath of the Feb.
-24 invasion,” Ristuben explained.
+As to how the latest readings could influence U.S. Federal Reserve (Fed) policy, Ristuben said a rate hike at the central bank's 15-16 March meeting is essentially a foregone conclusion, noting that Chairman Jerome Powell has been telegraphing an increase in the key lending rate for several weeks.
+However, in the wake of February's CPI number, markets are now pricing in six interest-rate increases this year, rather than five, he said.
+"Prior to Russia's attack on Ukraine, that number was actually seven - but markets adjusted their expectations downward in the immediate aftermath of the 24 February invasion," Ristuben explained.

 Key takeaways from the ECB's March policy meeting